 Quality and Materials

 When it comes to quality and craftsmanship both boots get an A+.
-Unlike many modern boots that often are made of cheaper materials, the Merrell Wilderness and Danner Mountain Light are made to last years of wear.
+Unlike many modern hiking boots that often are made of cheaper materials, the Merrell Wilderness and Danner Mountain Light are made to last for years of hard wear.

 One difference between the Merrell Wilderness and Danner Mountain Light is the materials used in the lining of each boot.
 Danner opts-in for a Gore-Tex lining that is waterproof while still being breathable.
 Merrell instead features a Tesivel 3-bar knit lining in the Wilderness boot.
 Tesival 3-bar knit lining does an excellent job at wicking moisture to help keep your feet dry but does little to stop water from getting into the boot.
 If you are looking for a fully waterproof boot than the Merrell Wilderness may not be the best choice (more on this below).